Looking For Something Florida Keys Related?

 This thrill is amplified when it comes to hunting this particular aquatic invasive species.
 Due to their poisonous spines, the game is substantially kicked up a notch.

 Since traditional means of capture are too dangerous, spearfishing presents a relatively safe and effective alternative.
-You'll just need to make sure you have the necessary spearfishing gear, sharp knife and flashlight for looking in crevices where they can be hiding out.
+You'll just need to make sure you have the necessary spearfishing gear, sharp fishing knife and underwater flashlight for looking in crevices where they can be hiding out.

 As long as the spear fisherman knows what to do, there's little worry of injury.
-By using a spear, the diver is kept at a safe distance.
+By using a fishing spear, the diver is kept at a safe distance.
 Once the fish is speared, the diver is then able to quickly cut off the poisonous spines that surround the neck as well as around the dorsal, pelvic and anal fins.

 Florida spearfishing is a dangerous sport that has numerous restrictions attached to it.
 However, it has taken on a new and vital role by helping to protect these beautiful waters.
 In fact, it could be said that Florida spearfishing has gone eco-friendly.